Christianity in Nagaland

-The majority religion in Nagaland state of India is Christianity.
+Christianity is the majority religion in Nagaland state of India.
+Along with Meghalaya and Mizoram, Nagaland is one of the three Christian-majority states in the country.
 According to the 2011 census, the state's population was 1,978,502, out of which 87.93% are Christians.
-Along with Meghalaya and Mizoram, Nagaland is one of the three Christian-majority states in the country.

 History

-Prior to Christianity, the various Naga religions had dynamic and fluid beliefs.
-This is critical to understand the reasons for people's conversion to Christianity.
-In addition, the new religion did not merely substitute older religious structures and beliefs.
 Christianity was introduced in the erstwhile Naga Hills to expand colonialism as well driven by missionary fervour which failed to garner numbers in the Brahmaputra Valley.
+Prior to Christianity, the various Naga religions had dynamic and autonomous fluid beliefs.
+The Nagas gradually substituted older religious structures and beliefs with Christianity.
 As the new religion started making inroads in the Naga Hills, British administrators-turned-anthropologists started criticising the missionaries for destroying distinctive Indigenous cultures.
 In the early 20th century, the former began to place restrictions on missionaries activities by framing rules, imposing penalties, and increasing house tax on missionaries and new converts.

 British colonial era

+Christian Mission Stations of the Indian Empire, 1893.

+1901 Census map showing prevailing religion of British India — Garo, Khasi, Naga and Lushai hills as Animists region in the Northeast.

 The earliest Christian missionaries in the erstwhile Naga Hills (part of colonial Assam province) belonged to the American Baptist Mission.
 They received active support of British colonial officers.
 In the 1830s, Francis Jenkins, then Commissioner of Assam, first invited missionaries to colonial Assam.
 In the 1870s, other colonial military officers such as John Butler and James Johnstone also extended the invitation to missionaries for the Naga Hills.
 The primary purpose of these military invitations, with assurance of state security, was to 'pacify' these Indigenous communities and subjugate them to colonial rule.

 While the American Baptist Foreign Mission Society were one of the first Christian missionaries to enter the northeast frontier of Colonial India, their initial projects were frustrating.
 Starting the proselytising mission from Assam, the society's annual report in 1858 noted their 'great failure' to convert a sizeable population to Christianity after almost 23 years.
 Without explaining the reasons for the poor missionary performance, the report urged to 'cast their gaze elsewhere.'
 On the other hand, British efforts to subjugate the Nagas faced persistent and stiff resistance.
 Amongst these were the Battle of Kikrüma, Battle of Khonoma, and other skirmishes which resulted in death of several British officers.